Pongphan/ctransferlearning_ev/README.md

 **3.Dataset Information**

 *01_training_dataset* - the training dataset, images were meticulously cropped to a uniform dimension of 370 × 370 pixels, a process designed to preserve the salient morphological features of the parasitic eggs.
 A balanced dataset was established, consisting of 1000 images per class for a total of 2000 images.
 Class 0 comprises artifacts—objects or extraneous elements that may be erroneously interpreted as eggs yet lack diagnostic relevance.
-In contrast, Class 1 consists of E. vermicularis eggs, which are essential for the accurate diagnosis of enterobiasis.
+In contrast, Class 1 consists of *E. vermicularis* eggs, which are essential for the accurate diagnosis of enterobiasis.

 *02_testing_dataset* - the images included in the testing dataset were meticulously cropped to dimensions of 370 × 370 pixels to ensure the preservation of critical morphological features of the parasitic eggs.
 The dataset comprised a total of 100 images, with 50 images allocated per class.
 Class 0 represented artifacts—non-parasitic structures or objects that may resemble eggs but are diagnostically irrelevant.
-Class 1 consisted of *Enterobius vermicularis* eggs, which are the true parasitic elements essential for the accurate identification and diagnosis of enterobiasis.
+Class 1 consisted of *E. vermicularis* eggs, which are the true parasitic elements essential for the accurate identification and diagnosis of enterobiasis.

 *03_obj_det_original* - microscopic images are incorporated for object detection, as they capture high-resolution details critical for identifying and segmenting cellular structures.